Iliyan-Y/learn-Java/README.md

-Small java projects for learning Java
+Small projects for learning Java